Vanaub22/Factastic/README.md

 Factastic is a dynamic fact-sharing application where users can share, upvote, confirm sources, downvote, and like facts.
 The app is built with React.js, HTML5, CSS3, and Supabase.

+Check out the [Live Link](factastic.netlify.app) of the application deployed on Netlify.

 ## Features

 - Share interesting facts